2018 Fellowship Award Announcement

-Congratulations to Karen Merritt, W-98!
-She is the 2016-2017 recipient of the Armin E. Elsaesser Fellowship.
+Congratulations to Michael Jacobson, W-72!
+He is the this years recipient of the Armin E. Elsaesser Fellowship.

-To learn more about Karen and her project, please visit the Currents blog.
+To learn more about Michael and his project, please visit the Currents blog.

 About the Fellowship